 Singapore, with its rising cost of living, sees a trend towards dual-income families to support the family’s needs.
-Financial difficulties aside, parents also struggle to seek balance with educating children, managing workload, supporting aging parents and maintaining social life.
+Financial difficulties aside, parents also struggle to seek balance with educating children, managing workload, supporting ageing parents and maintaining a social life.
 Furthermore, the shrinking household sizes also meant that most families may not have many family members to rely on when the need arises.

 These are just some common woes of a typical local household.

 But what happens to families who are supporting a child with Autism Spectrum Disorder (ASD)?
 What challenges do they face?